1inch/limit-order-protocol/description.md

 7. Emit the OrderFilled event

 Calls are executed in the context of the limit order protocol.
 The target contract should implement the `IPreInteraction` or `IPostInteraction` interfaces for the maker's pre- and post-interactions and the `ITakerInteraction` interface for the taker's interaction.
 These interfaces declare the single callback function for maker and taker interactions, respectively.

+Here is how the maker’s pre- & post- interactions and the taker’s interaction are defined in the interfaces:

 ```solidity
 //Maker's pre-interaction